Weighted Bat Training Program: how did we get here?

-When I interviewed for the position of Lead Hitting instructor at Driveline, Kyle was very particular about one thing.
+When I interviewed for the position of Director of Hitting at Driveline, Kyle was very particular about one thing.
 It was imperative that the hitting program would be data-driven, and that we would be consistently measuring everything and collecting data to ensure that the athletes were improving.
-So, as I ventured through the vast sea of hitting training tools, one method of training was continuously supported by the research: overload and underload training.
+So, as I ventured through the vast sea of hitting training tools, one method of training was continuously supported by the research: weighted bat training with overload and underload bats.

-This is a table from “Effects of Weighted Implement Training: A Brief Review” As you can see, the use of overload and underload implements is supported by the research.
+This is a table from “Effects of Weighted Implement Training: A Brief Review” As you can see, the use of weighted bats to improve bat speed is supported by the research.
 And despite the existence of this research, training using this method is relatively uncommon amongst the training of hitters.

-Although it may be a new concept to some coaches, it is not new to the field of sports science.
+Although weighted bats or overload/underload training may be new concepts to some coaches, it is not new to the field of sports science.
 It is used to train fast-twitch/explosive movements, and it has been used to train Olympians for over 50 years.

 Furthermore, Driveline’s application of these principles to training pitchers has had tremendous success.
 Considering all that, it was surely worthy of further insight.
 So, we decided to do our own case study.